RC-USC/RC-USC.github.io/about.md

 We want more union members to join the decision-making process of anything related to themselves.
 We aim to increase the transparency and accessibility of the decision-making process.

-We pushed for direct democracy.
-E.g. if some people at Engineering think the wage proposal is too low, we can ask for a campus-wide vote, requesting the bargaining team not to lower the wage proposal.
+We pushed for direct democracy in our union bylaw.
+E.g. If some people at Engineering think the wage proposal is too low, we can ask for a campus-wide vote, requesting the bargaining team not to lower the wage proposal.
 Other unions, University of Columbia, University of Michigan, have similar voting procedures.

 Read more about [Union reform in UAW](https://rc-usc.github.io/uaw_reform) and [Union reform in other university](https://rc-usc.github.io/high_ed_reform)

+**International student representation**

+As in Fall 2022, [51% percent](https://graduateschool.usc.edu/about-us/phd-program-characteristics/) of newly enrolled PhD students are international.
+But in the initial bargaining team, only 1 out of 15 was international.
+It was later increased to 2 out of 15.
+We want to create an inclusive and supportive union space for international students.

 **Support marginalized workers**